 - more on no-till soil management and composting

 enter to win a copy of ‘the art of gardening’

 I’LL BUY one lucky reader a copy of “The Art of Gardening,” a book about gardening and Chanticleer created by its team of talented garden artists.
 All you have to do to enter is answer this question in the comments box way at the bottom of the page, after the last reader comment:

 What was your 2016 low, and your high, in the vegetable garden (or elsewhere in the yard, if you don’t grow edibles)?
 David (with chipmunks, and ‘Sun Gold’ tomatoes) and I (needing drip irrigation, and a good crop as ever of ‘Butternut’ squash) already confessed ours.

 No answer, or feeling shy?
 Just say something like, “Count me in,” and I will, but a reply is even better.
 I’ll pick a random winner after entries close at midnight Monday, September 19, 2016.
 Good luck to all.

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the September 12, 2016 show using the player near the top of this transcript.
+Or play the Sept.
+12, 2016 show using the player near the top of this transcript.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).